 CTS Offers PhD Studentship in Human-Centric Uses of Technology in Translation/Interpreting

 Postgraduate research supervision

-Director of studies of Alistair Plum’s PhD thesis on Wikipedia-based Approaches to Multi-Lingual Information Extraction (expected submission date autumn 2021)
+Second supervisor of Alistair Plum’s PhD thesis on Wikipedia-based Approaches to Multi-Lingual Information Extraction (expected submission date autumn 2022)

 Completed postgraduate research projects I have supervised